Book of Enoch: Book of Parables

-In addition to the theory of Noachian interpolations, which perhaps a majority of scholars support, most scholars currently believe that Chapters 70–71 are a later addition in part or in whole.
+In addition to the theory of Noachian interpolations, which perhaps a majority of scholars support, most scholars currently believe that chapters 70–71 are a later addition in part or in whole.
 Chapter 69 ends with, "This is the third parable of Enoch."
 Like Elijah, Enoch is generally thought to have been brought up to Heaven by God while still alive, but some have suggested that the text refers to Enoch as having died a natural death and ascending to Heaven.
-The Son of Man is identified with Enoch.
-The text implies that Enoch had previously been enthroned in heaven.
+The "Son of Man" is identified with Enoch.
+This identification is explicit in the Ethiopic text of 1 Enoch 71:14, which addresses Enoch in the second person as “that son of man.”
+David Wilber writing in The Christian Post, notes that R. H. Charles's influential English translation instead rendered the passage "This is the Son of Man".
+He claims Charles acknowledged that the Ethiopic reads "Thou art", but adopted a conjectural emendation to the third person.
+The text implies that Enoch had previously been enthroned in Heaven.
 Chapters 70–71 seem to contradict passages earlier in the parable where the Son of Man is a separate entity.
+James C. VanderKam has proposed that the apparent tension can be resolved by understanding Enoch's earlier visions as revelations of his own future exalted state rather than encounters with a separate contemporaneously existing being.
 The parable also switches from third person singular to first person singular.
 James H. Charlesworth rejects the theory that chapters 70–71 are later additions.
 He believes that no additions were made to the Book of Parables.
 In his earlier work, the implication is that a majority of scholars agreed with him.

 When J.T.
 Milik first proposed the late date of the Book of Parables, he proposed that the section had replaced an earlier work, the Book of Giants.
 The Book of Giants follows the giants, the children of the Watchers, who dream of the coming devastation and ask Enoch to interpret the dreams and to intercede for them.
 One of the recovered fragments of the Book of the Giants from Qumran was written by the same scribe who transcribed a portion of the Book of Enoch, and it is thought that they could belong to the same manuscript (4QEnGiants^{a}ar and 4QEn^{c}ar).
 Although it is not certain, this would make the Book of Giants the missing piece of Qumran's Enochic pentateuch, later replaced by the Book of Parables in the version of 1 Enoch that was translated into Ge’ez.